 You may feel and see the expander under the skin most pronounced at the midline.

 Special Wound Care Instructions for Autologous Reconstruction Procedures

-A wire will be attached to each flap of post-operative monitoring while in the hospital.
+The flap is monitored by the doctors and nursing staff while in the hospital.
 You will have a drain in the breast and both sides of the abdomen (DIEP Flap) or the Latissimus Site (Latissimus Flap).
 A drain kit with instructions and teaching by the nursing staff will be provided at the hospital.
 Empty and record (in “cc” amounts) the drainage amount once or twice per day after discharge from the hospital and bring your drain record with you to each clinic appointment.